Jump to this episode’s show notes now.

 If you are struggling financially, it is important for you to honor God’s principle of tithing so that He can bless your finances.

-When you enter a difficult season of life, tithing the first moments of your day to Him in Bible study, prayer, praise, and meditation would bear fruit that multiplies.
+When you enter a difficult season of life, tithing the first moments of your day to Him in weight loss Bible study, weight loss prayer, praise, and meditation would bear fruit that multiplies.

 There is power in pushing past our comfort zones, stepping into faith, and giving up the very thing it seems as though we are earthly dependent on.